I love raising budgies; they are just the cutest and most adorable birds out there.

 Budgies are great pets.
-They are smart and funny, and they can become pretty attached to a human being.
+They are smart and funny, and they can become pretty attached to humans.
 Some even learn to talk!
 But there is more to keeping a budgie than you would think at first glance.
 Is a budgie right for you?
 Read on to find out.

 Budgies Are a Popular Pet

 So you've decided you want a pet, and you're thinking of getting a bird.
 You've researched some bird species that are kept as pets, and have, for now, settled on a budgie.
 Budgies are very popular as pets and very easy for beginners.
 But there is still a lot that comes with being a responsible pet owner.

 So, should you get a budgie?
 Here are some questions that, when answered, will help you decide.

 - Will your personalities match?